henkjannl/DesigningHousingsInFreeCAD/07-referencing-components/Readme.md

 Orient the components well relative to each other.

-If you can use symmetry in your design, it also make sense to orient the components relative to the coordinate system, but for more flexibility you can also create planes for that in the **Skeleton** body in the next step.
+If you can use symmetry in your design, it also makes sense to orient the components relative to the coordinate system, but for more flexibility you can also create planes for that in the **Skeleton** body in the next step.

 <p align="center">
   <img src="./images/import-components.png" alt="Import components" width="853">